Disturbance-Aware Dynamical Trajectory Planning for Air-Land Bimodal Vehicles: Constraint-Adaptive Bimodal Motion Planning

+Path searching serves as the front end of the proposed planner, aiming to generate an initial feasible trajectory that connects the current state to the target state while satisfying the bimodal vehicle's dynamic constraints.
+We employ the kinodynamic A* framework \cite{zhou2019robust}, which uses motion primitives generated by integrating discrete acceleration inputs ($\mathbf{a}=[a^{x_w},a^{y_w},a^{z_w}]\in\mathbb{R}^3$) over time to connect the current state with the target state.
+Within this framework, the trajectory cost is defined as

+where $g_c$ represents the cumulative motion primitive cost and $h_c$ denotes the heuristic cost estimating the remaining effort required to reach the goal.

-Building upon prior works \cite{zhou2019robust,zhang2022autonomous,zhang2023model}, we extend the kinodynamic A* planner by incorporating disturbance-awareness into the heuristic function.
-The proposed heuristic introduces two key innovations: (1) air motion penalty costs are assigned to prioritize ground-based trajectories, and (2) a directional cost term is integrated to guide the search toward regions with higher dynamic feasibility.
+Building upon this foundation, we introduce disturbance awareness into the heuristic function to enhance planning robustness in disturbed environments.
+Specifically, two extensions are proposed: 1) an altitude-based energy cost $F_e(z_m)$ to discourage aerial trajectories and encourage energy-efficient ground motion, and 2) a disturbance-aware directional penalty $F_d(\mathbf{a})$ to guide the search toward directions with greater dynamic feasibility.

-To promote energy-efficient planning, we assign an altitude-based penalty to nodes above a threshold height: